aviiiii71/ocean-star/README.md

   <script>
     const messages = [
-      "When you're missing me, know this: I miss you more, I feel you more, I love you more than words can say. 💖", "When you're sad, remember my hugs are wrapped in this message.
-You are my sunshine, even on cloudy days. 🌧️☀️", "When you're scared, feel my arms holding you from afar.
-You are never alone, jaan. 🌙", "When you wake up, know I’m already thinking of you.
-Good morning, my heartbeat. ☀️", "When it's late and quiet, I’m whispering 'I love you' to the moon just for you. 🌕💫", "When you feel unloved, remember this letter was made with pure love.
-You're my everything. 💞", "When you smile, the world feels right again.
-Your happiness is my favorite melody. 🎵", "When we're far, close your eyes — my kiss is already on your forehead. 😘", "When you're lost, follow the stars — they all lead to me and my love for you. ✨", "When it's our day again, I’ll hold you tighter and never let go.
-I promise. 💍" ];
+      { label: "Feeling Lonely", text: "When you're missing me, know this: I miss you more, I feel you more, I love you more than words can say. 💖" }, { label: "Feeling Sad", text: "When you're sad, remember my hugs are wrapped in this message.
+You are my sunshine, even on cloudy days. 🌧️☀️" }, { label: "Feeling Scared", text: "When you're scared, feel my arms holding you from afar.
+You are never alone, jaan. 🌙" }, { label: "Waking Up", text: "When you wake up, know I’m already thinking of you.
+Good morning, my heartbeat. ☀️" }, { label: "Late Night Thoughts", text: "When it's late and quiet, I’m whispering 'I love you' to the moon just for you. 🌕💫" }, { label: "Feeling Unloved", text: "When you feel unloved, remember this letter was made with pure love.
+You're my everything. 💞" }, { label: "Feeling Happy", text: "When you smile, the world feels right again.
+Your happiness is my favorite melody. 🎵" }, { label: "Missing My Kiss", text: "When we're far, close your eyes — my kiss is already on your forehead. 😘" }, { label: "Feeling Lost", text: "When you're lost, follow the stars — they all lead to me and my love for you. ✨" }, { label: "Our Day Comes", text: "When it's our day again, I’ll hold you tighter and never let go.
+I promise. 💍" }
+    ];

     function startExperience() {